Pargo

 Impact

 The final design made the returns process simple and intuitive.
 As a new product we saw returns hit a success rate of 85% in the first Q1 by measuring the success rate from creating a return to the service provider actually receiving the return.
-An increase in business revenue was also seen by a massive 5% because it was a whole new revenue stream for the company.
-This was measure by amount of money it brought in as a new product.
+An increase in business revenue of a significant 5% was achieved through the introduction of an entirely new revenue stream.
+This increase was measured by the amount of income generated by the product as a new offering.
+The revenue was driven by companies that facilitated returns, which paid fees to enhance the overall user returns experience.

 Impact

 The final design made the returns process simple and intuitive.
 As a new product we saw returns hit a success rate of 85% in the first Q1 by measuring the success rate from creating a return to the service provider actually receiving the return.
-An increase in business revenue was also seen by a massive 5% because it was a whole new revenue stream for the company.
-This was measure by amount of money it brought in as a new product.
+An increase in business revenue of a significant 5% was achieved through the introduction of an entirely new revenue stream.
+This increase was measured by the amount of income generated by the product as a new offering.
+The revenue was driven by companies that facilitated returns, which paid fees to enhance the overall user returns experience.

 Impact

 The final design made the returns process simple and intuitive.
 As a new product we saw returns hit a success rate of 85% in the first Q1 by measuring the success rate from creating a return to the service provider actually receiving the return.
-An increase in business revenue was also seen by a massive 5% because it was a whole new revenue stream for the company.
-This was measure by amount of money it brought in as a new product.
+An increase in business revenue of a significant 5% was achieved through the introduction of an entirely new revenue stream.
+This increase was measured by the amount of income generated by the product as a new offering.
+The revenue was driven by companies that facilitated returns, which paid fees to enhance the overall user returns experience.

 Impact

 The final design made the returns process simple and intuitive.
 As a new product we saw returns hit a success rate of 85% in the first Q1 by measuring the success rate from creating a return to the service provider actually receiving the return.
-An increase in business revenue was also seen by a massive 5% because it was a whole new revenue stream for the company.
-This was measure by amount of money it brought in as a new product.
+An increase in business revenue of a significant 5% was achieved through the introduction of an entirely new revenue stream.
+This increase was measured by the amount of income generated by the product as a new offering.
+The revenue was driven by companies that facilitated returns, which paid fees to enhance the overall user returns experience.